 Returning and participating School Districts include: Pittsburgh Public SD, Woodland Hills SD, Penn Hill SD, Central Catholic HS, McKeesport SD,

 Montour SD, East Allegheny SD, Beaver Falls SD, Clairton SD, West Mifflin SD, Washington Co SD, PROPEL SD, Baldwin HS, Job Core Students, Gateway SD and Sto-Rox SD.

 On Tuesday February 4th, 2020, we conducted Our Student Summit at David L. Lawrence Convention Center with over 1,000 Students from Western

 Pennsylvania and focused on the 100 year anniversary of the passage of the 19th Amendment and 150 year anniversary of the passage of the 15th, Black suffrage and the 1965 Voting Rights Act and

-On February 16th, 2022, we will host Our next Black History Month Student Summit at Soldiers and Sailors Memorial Hall from 9am to 1pm with over 30
+On March 9th, 2022, we will host Our next Student Black History Summit at Soldiers and Sailors Memorial Hall from 9am to 1pm with over 30

 "It is easier to build strong children than to repair broken men" --- Frederick Douglass